Freight Shipping from Laredo to Portland

 How much does it cost to ship freight from Laredo to Portland?

-Full truckload (FTL) rates from Laredo, TX to Portland, OR currently range from $4,969-$6,124 for a standard dry van load over the 2,311-mile route.
+Full truckload (FTL) rates from Laredo, TX to Portland, OR currently range $4,969-$6,124 (roughly $2.16-$2.67 per mile over 2,311 miles).
 LTL shipments typically cost $1,471-$2,364 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Portland?